allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 The parameters are as follows:

- - `did` identifies the did document
+ - `did` identifies the DID document
- - `controllers` are a list of cosmos addresses that will replace the DID document controllers list
+ - `controllers` are a list of Cosmos addresses that will replace the DID document controllers list
- - `signerAccount` is the account address that is signing the transaction
+ - `signerAccount` is the account address that signs the transaction

 Controllers will be added using the `did:cosmos:key:` method type.
-A controller of a DID document MUST be a did of type `key`.
+A controller of a DID document MUST be a DID of type `key`.

 **Manipulate Verification Methods and Relationships**